TokisanGames/Terrain3D/doc/api/class_terrain3d.rst

 - |void| **set_vertex_spacing**\ (\ value\: :ref:`float<class_float>`\ )
 - :ref:`float<class_float>` **get_vertex_spacing**\ (\ )

 The distance between vertices.
 Godot units are typically considered to be meters.
-This scales the terrain on X and Z axes.
+This laterally scales the terrain on X and Z axes.

 This variable changes the global position of landscape features.
 A mountain peak might be at (512, 512), but with a vertex spacing of 2.0 it is now located at (1024, 1024).